 • Create a Logo in Photoshop Like the tutorial above, this video works with only text to create an attractive logo, but it goes into some of the more advanced tools in Photoshop.
 The producer plays with colors in a unique way and really emphasizes the nature of digital design as fun and playful.

 • GIMP Tutorial: Clean Cut Logo This tutorial brings in shapes, gradients, and a few advanced tools to create more of a traditional sort of logo.
 Note that some of the techniques employed in this video require the installation of a (free) GIMP plug-in.

 • Create a Logo with GIMP This tutorial also guides you through a more traditional logo creation process, but does so without the use of any plug-ins.

 There are thousands of incredible things you can do in photo editors, so we’re not even going to try to cover all of them, but here are two videos teaching text manipulation techniques (both of which can be applied to any shape, not just text) that we found particularly lovely, interesting, and easy.

+In this series, we’ve covered designing software, color, business card design, and how to broaden your skills.
 We hope that you’ve found this series illuminating.
 Designing your own materials can be profoundly rewarding both in the pleasure of self-improvement and in the monetary impact of beautifully branded materials.
 Design might not be for you, but if it is—if you’re bursting with ideas, and excited about the possibilities—we encourage you to not only try it but keep at it.
 Over time your skills and knowledge will grow, and in a few years time you might find yourself launching stunning campaigns by the sweat of your brow rather than by the paper in your wallet.